distracteddev/seam/README.md

 I found the current node.js backed CI systems bloated and packed with features I didn't need.
-Furthermore, I wanted something that used the Github Webhook API and didn't need to be fully authorized as an application.
-Simply put, I wanted one thing done, and I wanted it done well.
+Furthermore, I wanted something that used the Github Webhook API and didn't need to be fully authorized as an application. tl;dr - I wanted one thing done, and I wanted it done well.

 # Usage